cozy/cozy-notifications-helper/README.md

 Helper library to ease interactions with notifications.

-**To use this module, your application must ask the permissions for Notifiation"**.
+**To use this module, your application must ask the permissions for "Notifiation"**.

 # About Cozy